westerlin/littlebigadventure/README.md

 <ul> >  <b>bottle</b> <i>water</i></ul>

-Which could be done if an item - water - was defined with the command -  (to) bottle - requiring the the item - bottle.
+Which could be done if an item - water - was defined with the command -  (to) bottle - requiring the item - bottle, specified in prerequisites.

 Also we could consider a player who wants to brew a potion of some kind.
-There the central object is non-existent.
-Lets say we want to brew a potion of healing.
-In order to act the object needs to be available - so concepts are not possible yet in the game engine.
-We could however condition on a central part of the means which indicates what the player are brewing.
+Then the subject is non-existent.
+Let's say we want to brew a potion of healing.
+In order to do the action, the object needs to be available.
+Concepts are not possible yet in the game engine.
+We could however refer to the main specification of the concept - namely the blueprint, recipe or whatever.
 Example:

 <ul> > <b>brew</b> <i>healing potion recipe</i></ul>